laserpilot/Creative_Tech_Taxonomy/README.md

  This is currently in an early state, so please submit suggestions for data formats, or feel free to jump in and help with the rote work of filling in things like links/information/tags/etc.

+The diagram was originally made as a static image, but @HeidiHe made some huge improvements [in this repo](https://github.com/HeidiHe/Experiment_Repo_on_CreativeTech_Taxonomy) and now we can run this on a github pages or locally so that it can be visualized.

+Once you have the repo, you can run the page locally from the root of this directory with any method you choose -here is a starter command if you have `http-server` installed:

+`http-server -a localhost -p 8000 -c-1`

+## Future Improvements -

+Adding a contextual information system that can display additional info about the clicked node:
  Current proposed format is something like this:

  - **Parent Node**